 A personal guide to the River Barrow Valley in South East Ireland

-“I hope you visit.
-If you do, you’ll be rewarded with a glimpse of authentic Ireland off the tourist trail in this beautiful and peaceful part of South East Ireland”
+“I hope you can visit.
+If you do, you’ll be rewarded with a glimpse of authentic Ireland off the tourist trail, in this beautiful and peaceful part of South East Ireland.
+It is located on the main tourist route from Dublin to Kilkenny so provides a perfect recharge for the weary traveller”.

 As well as lovely riverside walks, the Barrow Valley area offers hill walks of all grades.
 A good place to find both is Borris village.
 Ballytiglea is nearby for the riverside Barrow Way and the road through the impressive viaduct in Borris will bring you to the Blackstairs Mountains, with spectacular views.